 - Shrimp or prawns - 2 minutes

 You don't need to add a lot of side dishes when serving a seafood boil since you already have the main protein and hot veggies covered.
-Some nice add-ons include garlic bread, a green salad, watermelon slices or a fruit salad, homemade macaroni and cheese, and of course a simple dessert such as ice cream, pie, cookies, or cupcakes.
+Some nice add-ons include garlic bread, a green salad, watermelon slices or a fruit salad, creamy baked macaroni and cheese, and of course a simple dessert such as ice cream, pie, cookies, or cupcakes.

 The best way to reheat boiled seafood, corn, sausage, and potatoes is to steam them on the stovetop.
 In a large pot add 2 cups of water to the pot and a steamer basket.
 Bring the water to a simmer, add the leftovers, and steam for 3-5 minutes until everything is heated through.
 We don't recommend boiling the leftover seafood unless you saved some of the seafood boil liquid.